ls123kr/github.tutorial-1/README.md

 # github.tutorial + Jenkins

-This is a project for tutorial using jenkins with Junit test.
+This is a project for tutorial using jenkins with Junit test...